 Threats

 Lined seahorses are listed as vulnerable species on The IUCN Red List of Threatened Species, which means their population is continuously decreasing and might become endangered.
 The most severe threat to lined seahorses is commercial fishing.
 Both targeted and non-selective fishing.
-In fact, Project Seahorse – a marine conservation team – estimated that 70 million seahorses (of various species) are caught annually.
+A marine conservation team – estimated that 70 million seahorses (of various species) are caught annually.

 Lined seahorses are targeted primarily to be dried and used for traditional Chinese medicine or as tourist curios, and sometimes to be sold for aquarium display.
 However, the bigger part of the problem is non-selective fishing.
 Many seahorses are caught as bycatch by bottom trawls and other non-selective fishing gear such as entangling nets, seine nets, or traps.
 Moreover, bottom trawling and the destruction and pollution of coastal areas can lead to seahorse habitat degradation.

 When it comes to their natural enemies, seahorses are not believed to be particularly vulnerable to any predators.
-Though, since they are not very efficient swimmers, lined seahorses (especially the young) can fall prey to skates, crabs, rays, or larger fishes.
-These weak swimmers are also vulnerable to strong storms and currents, just like their close relative – the leafy sea dragon.
+However, since they are not efficient swimmers, lined seahorses (especially the young) can fall prey to skates, crabs, rays, or larger fishes.
+These weak swimmers are also vulnerable to strong storms and currents, like their close relative – the leafy sea dragon.

 - It can move its eyes independently of one another, like a chameleon.